wenkaiingermany/NCE_03/Lesson_03.md

 That's Murphy's law, isn't it.
 What was it said "If anthing can go wrong, it will" Well, we still get twenty minutes to gather our wits together

 gather our wits 冷静一下

+preserve: keep something in good condition
+preserve one's eyesight / food

+conserve: 保持数量不减少
+conserve wildlife / resources

+reserve: for future use
+Reserve your energy for the climb tomorrow.
+I reserve the right to disagree.
+reserve a table for 2.

+The old building is in a good state of preservation except for the wooden floors.

+precious
+nervous
+anxious

+surprise:  I was surprised.
+astonish:  something unbelievable or incridible
+He was astonished at what he found.
+A man was lying in the box on top of a pile of woolen goods.

+amaze: 迷惑不解
+astound: 惊呆了

+The police were astounded when Mrs. Ramsay told them what she had done.

+turn out to be: 出乎意料
+prove (to be)
+Eric's girlfriend turned out to be his half-sister.

+modern-looking
+an interesting-looking carved dagger.

+hard-working
+easy-going

+The tower stands 15 meters (high).

+weigh
+The boy weighs 50 kilos.

+measure
+The carpet measures 5 meters long / 3 meters across.

+rug  装饰用小地毯

+Her hands rested on her hips.
+Her face rested on her hands.

+despite
+in spite of
+notwithstanding

+though
+although
+even though
+while

+in spite of the fact that ...
+despite the fact that ...
+Despite the fact that the bottle is tinted a delicate shade of green, an observant visitor would soon notice that it is filled with what looks like a thick, grayish substance.